6DammK9/nai-anime-pure-negative-prompt/ch04/ice_lake_ws.md

 ## Part list with details ##

 It is obviously a dual CPU build with all 16 RAM sticks installed, providing 64c/128t and 512GB of memory.
 I didn't duplicate all the entries.
-It is also dual 22G GPU, and dual U.2 SSD with 8TB capacity.
+It is also dual 22G GPU, and SATA + U.2 SSD with 10TB capacity.

 [Published part list in pcpartpicker.](https://pcpartpicker.com/user/DammK/saved/PgrtWZ)